SmartAnswer

 Confidence Score

-f(x) would not be periodic and it would not work because a Fourier series is an expansion of a periodic function in terms of an infinite sum of sines and cosines.
+A Fourier series is an enlargement of a periodic function f(x) with respect to an infinite sum of sines and cosines.

 Source links: